rezafaizarahman/portfolio/src/works/colearn.md

             <svg class="flex-shrink-0 h-5 w-5 text-cyan-500" viewBox="0 0 20 20" fill="currentColor">
               <path fill-rule="evenodd" d="M10 18a8 8 0 100-16 8 8 0 000 16zm3.707-9.293a1 1 0 00-1.414-1.414L9 10.586 7.707 9.293a1 1 0 00-1.414 1.414l2 2a1 1 0 001.414 0l4-4z" clip-rule="evenodd"></path></svg>
           </span>
-          <p style="margin-left: 8px;" class="ml-2 text-lg">Most of them are not interested in going to a tuition center.
-But they need long-term learning to understand more.</p>
+          <p style="margin-left: 8px;" class="ml-2 text-lg">Most of them are not keen on attending a tuition center, but they need long-term learning to gain a deeper understanding.</p>
         </li>
         <li class="flex items-start">
           <span class="h-6 flex items-center sm:h-7">
             <svg class="flex-shrink-0 h-5 w-5 text-cyan-500" viewBox="0 0 20 20" fill="currentColor">
               <path fill-rule="evenodd" d="M10 18a8 8 0 100-16 8 8 0 000 16zm3.707-9.293a1 1 0 00-1.414-1.414L9 10.586 7.707 9.293a1 1 0 00-1.414 1.414l2 2a1 1 0 001.414 0l4-4z" clip-rule="evenodd"></path></svg>
           </span>
-          <p style="margin-left: 8px;" class="ml-2 text-lg">We found students having trouble asking several questions because they need to book the teacher then ask the schedule first, even though students need to solve the problem as soon as possible, in an instant way.</p>
+          <p style="margin-left: 8px;" class="ml-2 text-lg">Students experienced difficulty asking multiple questions because they had to book the teacher and then inquire about the schedule.
+They needed to resolve the issue quickly</p>
         </li>
         <li class="flex items-start">
           <span class="h-6 flex items-center sm:h-7">
             <svg class="flex-shrink-0 h-5 w-5 text-cyan-500" viewBox="0 0 20 20" fill="currentColor">
               <path fill-rule="evenodd" d="M10 18a8 8 0 100-16 8 8 0 000 16zm3.707-9.293a1 1 0 00-1.414-1.414L9 10.586 7.707 9.293a1 1 0 00-1.414 1.414l2 2a1 1 0 001.414 0l4-4z" clip-rule="evenodd"></path></svg>
           </span>
-          <p style="margin-left: 8px;" class="ml-2 text-lg">We found students already have many role models to get inspired by, for example, from YouTube.
-So, we are not focusing on this part for now.</p>
+          <p style="margin-left: 8px;" class="ml-2 text-lg">Students already have plenty of inspiring role models, such as those found on YouTube, so we're not focusing on this for now.</p>
         </li>
       </ul>
     </div>